+This water heater can deliver water at temperatures which can cause scalding.
 Check the water temperature before use, such as when entering a shower or filling a bath or basin, to ensure it is suitable for the application and will not cause scald injury.

-We recommend and it may be required by regulations that an approved temperature limiting device be fitted into the hot water piping to ablution, bathing and public areas when an 872 series water heater is installed.
-This will keep the water temperature below the maximum permitted by the Plumbing Code of Australia and New Zealand Building Code Clause G12 to these areas.
+We recommend and it may be required by regulations that an approved temperature limiting device be fitted into the hot water piping to ablution, bathing and public areas when an 862 series water heater is installed.
+This will keep the water temperature below the maximum permitted by AS/NZS 3500.4 and New Zealand Building Code Clause G12 to these areas.
 The risk of scald injury will be reduced and if no controllers are installed and the preset outlet temperature setting has not been adjusted below 55°C or if a Kitchen controller is installed, still allow hotter water to the kitchen, laundry and other areas requiring sanitising temperatures.